disability determination services

 Know the date that you stopped working due to your impairment.
 Know the date that your work changed due to your impairment if that is different from the date when you finally quit.
 Explain any special working conditions that may have been provided by your employer to keep you on the job.

-*Write down the names, addresses, and telephone numbers of any medical source you have seen.
-We may be able to find "Dr. Smith in Denver" but we will be more certain and much quicker if you provide accurate names, addresses, and telephone numbers.
+Write down the names, addresses, and telephone numbers of any medical source you have seen.
+The DDS may have trouble identifying the right doctor if you only state "Dr. Smith in Denver," so it would be most efficient if you would provide accurate names, addresses, and telephone numbers.